 Growth marketing: What is it?

-A lot of marketers call themselves “growth marketers,” but what exactly does that word mean?
-It’s a strategy for drawing in, interacting with, and keeping customers that places a strong emphasis on constant experimentation as well as the distinctive, shifting motivations and preferences of each individual client.
+A lot of marketers call themselves “growth marketers,” but a growth marketing Strategy is for drawing in, interacting with, and keeping customers that place a strong emphasis on constant experimentation as well as the distinctive, shifting motivations and preferences of each individual client.

 You may optimize your company’s growth quickly through a variety of channels, especially the ones that matter most to your customers, by developing and delivering highly targeted, individualized messages aligned to their demands.
 In addition to highlighting some typical situations where a growth marketing team may improve the user experience, let’s take a closer look at what it means to be a growth marketer.